 The war in Ukraine is causing great hardship for many people.
 The Paul Scherrer Institute has taken a number of measures to offer a hand to those affected.

-Since the end of February, we have been witnessing a war in Europe – an incident we had hoped would never happen again.
+Since February 2022, we have been witnessing a war in Europe – an incident we had hoped would never happen again.
 This war not only brings great suffering to Ukrainian citizens, but also has serious consequences for researchers and students at Ukrainian universities.

 Support for Ukrainian researchers

 The Paul Scherrer Institute, together with the other institutions of the ETH Domain, will does utmost to support and host Ukrainian researchers.
-Since the end of March, PSI has been a member of the international "Scholars at Risk" network, which allows participation in the Swiss National Science Foundation (SNSF) can be found here: https://www.snf.ch/en/fniDfiLk26l0144l/page/measures-for-researchers-fr…
+Since March 2022, PSI has been a member of the international "Scholars at Risk" network.
+An overview of the current support measures of the Swiss National Science Foundation (SNSF) can be found here: https://www.snf.ch/en/fniDfiLk26l0144l/page/measures-for-researchers-fr…

 Research groups that can offer Ukrainian scientists temporary collaboration in their projects will find this easier via an entry in the Google Docs list Labs supporting Ukrainian Scientists.